YueErro/effectiveCplusplus/effectiveCplusplus/02Chapter1.md

 The bitwise `const` camp believes that a member function is `const` if and only if it doesn't modify any of the object's data members (excluding those that are static).

 `mutable` is a nice solution to the bitwise-constness-is-not-what-I-had-in-mind problem.
+Set mutable when you need to modify it in a `const` function (e.g. mutex).

 #### Things to Remember
 * Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.